Monitoring for the Austrian Parliament

-PhD programme at the Department of Anthropology, Faculty of Life Sciences of the University of Vienna (2011-2017).
-In his doctoral thesis, he analysed development and application of a transdisciplinary foresight method for demand oriented science, technology and innovation governance.
-Diploma in Biology (MSc) with a focus on Ecology und Human Ecology, studying at the Universities of Vienna, Frankfurt/Main and Lisbon, graduated in 2010 with a thesis on the role of information in participatory processes.
+Doctoral studies at the Department of Anthropology, Faculty of Life Sciences, University of Vienna (2011-2017).
+Dissertation on participatory foresight in science, technology, and innovation governance.
+Master's degree in biology (Mag. rer. nat., 2003-2010) with a focus on human ecology at the Universities of Vienna, Frankfurt/Main, and Lisbon, thesis on the role of information in a global participatory process for climate change governance.

 His publications mainly focus on the analysis of participatory methods that include lays, experts and stakeholders in research processes and knowledge based policy advice.